vulture-boy/castlevaniaRedrawn/README.md

 These instructions are a work in progress.
 Please reach out to vulture-boy if you run into any issues so that we can clarify the instructions and make the process streamlined for future users.

-1. Fork the repository to create your own copy
+1. Clone or Fork the repository to create your own copy.
+If you cloned, you may also want to initialize your own repository on Github with it.
 2. Setup your areas file
     * Open areas.js and change the name of the first "area" array (e.g. 'var castleAreas') to something for your project (e.g. 'var myRedrawnAreas').
     * Remove all but one of the entries inside the square braces ('[]').
 Remove all other arrays.